simonpoole/OpeningHoursParser/README.md

 The project uses [gradle](https://gradle.org/) for building.
 Standard gradle tasks for the java plugin can be found here [https://docs.gradle.org/current/userguide/java_plugin.html](https://docs.gradle.org/current/userguide/java_plugin.html).
 They can be invoked on the command line by running ``gradlew`` or ``gradlew.bat`` with the name of the task, for example
 ``gradlew jar`` to create the jar archive.

-Note: the project has no runtime dependencies and the jar file resulting from the build process is self sufficient.
+Note: the project has no runtime dependencies, and the jar file resulting from the build process is self-sufficient.

 ## Contributing

 Pull requests are welcome.

-As this library is used in a number of Android projects please restrict the use of Java 8 features and APIs to the Android supported subset see https://developer.android.com/studio/write/java8-support Check that any APIs used are supported on all Android platform API versions 10 and later, this is mainly an issue for APIs that were introduced with Java 7.
+As this library is used in a number of Android projects please restrict the use of Java 8 features and APIs to the Android supported subset see https://developer.android.com/studio/write/java8-support.
+Check that any APIs used are supported on all Android platform API versions 10 and later, this is mainly an issue for APIs that were introduced with Java 7.
 This restriction will likely be relaxed for future versions.

-Currently the library is self contained and doesn't have any runtime dependencies outside of basic Java support, it would be nice if we can keep it like that.
+Currently, the library is self-contained and doesn't have any runtime dependencies outside of basic Java support, it would be nice if we can keep it like that.

 ## Translation